ccao-data/data-architecture/docs/design-docs/reporting-sot.md

 - Geographies and groups contain their representative sets, i.e. the `municipality` geography contains all county municipalities, and `class` contains all CCAO class codes
+- Stages contain their representative sets, i.e. `mailed`, `certified`, and `board` stages exist for each year regardless of whether or not they've been finalized
 - Values fall within expected ranges
   - Counts are always greater than or equal to 0
   - FMVs and AVs are constrained by
-- No null, inf, or NaN values are present (where appropriate)
+- No null, inf, or NaN values are present (where appropriate, some nulls are expected e.g. not all PINs are covered by some geography types)
 - Tables are unique by primary key
 - Tests are run daily (as part of the `build-daily-dbt-models` workflow)